[R.O. 2011 § 630.010; R.O. 2010 § 630.010; Ord. No. 1020 § 1, 4-20-2009; Ord. No. 1131 § 1, 10-16-2012; Ord. No. 1243, 6-23-2017]

 Loans over sixty (60) days delinquent will be deemed in default and are subject to immediate termination of any agreement for MODAG funds.
 At that time, all outstanding balances will be required to be paid.

 The loan cannot be transferred if the business is sold.
 The loan period will be a maximum of eighty-four (84) months and may be closed at any time with payment of balance and interest.
-Interest rate will be prime plus one-half percent (1/2%.
+Interest rate will be prime plus five-tenths percent (0.5%).
 The Board of Aldermen will review rates at any time deemed necessary.

 Applicant must provide a complete financial report.